Security-Prime/CS-3330-Computer-Architecture/README.md

 # CS 3330 – Computer Architecture

+Heavily based on Linux.
+Implemented HCLRS from scratch which is an implementation of an educational hardware description language interpreter.
+It was a confusing assignment but it was really cool to create CPU features such as pipe lining and forwarding any process.
+It was really hard to get used to but overall it was a cool assignment.
+The rest of the assignments were related to optimizing and reducing the runtime of our functions using a different structure (array vs linked list) or process (parallel vs series).

 Course Content:

     How computers are built and how that impacts you as a programmer.